Imzeee/Imzeee/README.md

-Hi, I’m 'Imze'
+Hi, I’m Imze
 I’m interested in Data Engineering
-I’m currently learning Machine Learning/Scala/Spark/AWS/Azure I’m looking to collaborate on interesting projects
-How to reach me: send message
+Here I posted some of the projects from my univeristy avtivity